airgap/skyline/readme.md

 function skyline(array) {

   //Temporary array is created
-  var array2 = [];
+  var array2 = [], counter = 0;

   //Enumerate over original array for(var j of array)
     //If array2 has no index of j, create it; if it does, add 1 to the value array2[j] = (array2[j] || 0) + 1;

-  //Clear the original array
-  array = [];
-  var counter = 0;

   //Enumerate over the temporary array.
-Push each index the number of times indicated by its value for(var i in array2)
+Copy over each index the number of times indicated by its value for(var i in array2)
     for(var j = 0; j < array2[i]; j++)
       array[counter++]=i*1;